MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/acknowledge-message.md

 ::: moniker-end

-The Acknowledge Message activity is used in a runbook to acknowledge or un-acknowledge a message.
+The Acknowledge Message activity is used in a runbook to acknowledge or unacknowledge a message.

 The following tables list the required properties and published data for this activity.
 For more information on configuring activities, see [HP Operations Manager Activities](operations-manager-activities.md).